View Elaine Teague's Obituary on AtlanticNewsTelegraph.com and share memories

 |

-Elaine Teague, 67, of Atlantic, died Sunday, Jan.
+Elaine Teague, 67, of Atlantic, passed away Sunday, Jan.
 26, 2020, at the University Nebraska Medical Center in Omaha, Neb.

+Elaine was born July 18, 1952, in Cass County, to James "Mac" and Vera (Nelson) McDermott.
+She grew up in Cass County and has been a resident all her life.
+She attended and graduated from Atlantic High School in 1970.

+She was married to Steve Dean Teague on Feb.
+17, 1974, at the First United Methodist Church in Atlantic.

+She was preceded in death by her parents, Mac and Vera McDermott, and her parents-in-law, Cecil and Nelda Teague.

+Elaine is survived by her husband, Steve Teague of Atlantic; daughters, Shana Platt of Anita, and Joni (Chris) Kelley of Elliott; grandchildren, Anna Kelley, Jenna Platt, Kaitlyn Platt, Madison Kelley, Ashely Kelley and Cole Platt; a brother, Jerry (Pauline) McDermott of Dallas, Texas; sister and brother-in-law, Paula (Jim) Odem of Tucson, Ariz.; brother and sister-in-law, Bruce (Jackie) Teague of Stoughton, Wis.; uncles and aunts, Dale (Peggy) Nelson of Ankeny, Robert (Francis) Nelson of Atlantic, Sharon McDermott Jensen of Atlantic, Nancy McDermott of Bend, Ore. and Ella McDermott of Sioux City; and by many nieces, nephews, cousins and many friends.

-There will be an open visitation from noon to 5 p.m. on Thursday, Jan.
-30, and from 9 a.m. to 5 p.m. on Friday, Jan.
+There will be an open visitation from noon to 5 p.m. on Thursday Jan.
+30 and from 9 a.m. to 5 p.m. on Friday, Jan.
 31 at Hockenberry Family Care Funeral Home in Atlantic.
-Visitation with family will be held during a reception at Rumors Lounge in Atlantic following services on Saturday, Feb, 1.
+Visitation with family will be held during a reception at Rumors Lounge following services on Saturday, Feb.
+1.

 Funeral Services will be held on Saturday, Feb.
 1 at 10:30 a.m., at the First United Presbyterian Church in Atlantic.
 Private family burial will be held in the Atlantic Cemetery.